19 min to read

 Similar to almost every platform in this article, Instagram's algorithm will do its job to show you content from family, friends and brands you interact with the most.
 Nevertheless, ads will also be shown depending on what you look like.
 Returning to the example at the top of the article, if you look for NFTs, many ads will appear instantly in your feed, stories and even when you are checking someone else's profile.
 The ranking factors for Instagram to prioritize posts are the following:

-- User activity: The platform evaluates the type of content you consume or how many posts on a specific topic you give a like to deliver more of it.
+• User activity: The platform evaluates the type of content you consume or how many posts on a specific topic you a like to deliver more of.

 How the Instagram Explore page algorithm works